-Under the Act and the Custodian Agreement the Custodian must exercise due care and diligence in the discharge of its duties and shall be liable to the Company and the Shareholders for any loss arising from its fraud, negligence, wilful default, bad faith or recklessness in the performance of its duties and obligations.
-The liability of the Custodian is not affected by the fact that it has entrusted assets of the Company to any third party.
-In order to discharge this liability and its responsibility in respect of third parties, the Custodian must exercise care and diligence in choosing and appointing a third party as safekeeping agent so as to ensure that the third party has and maintains the expertise, competence and standing appropriate to discharge the responsibilities concerned.
-The Custodian must maintain an appropriate level of supervision over the safekeeping agent and make appropriate enquiries from time to time to confirm that the obligations of the agent continue to be competently discharged.
-The Company has agreed under the Custodian Agreement to hold harmless and indemnify the Custodian against all actions, proceedings and claims (including claims of any person purporting to be the beneficial owner of any part of the investments of the Company) and against all costs, demands and expenses (including reasonable legal and professional expenses) arising therefrom which may be brought against, suffered or incurred by the Custodian by reason of the performance of the Custodian's duties, save where any such actions, proceedings, claims, costs, demands or expenses arise as a result of the Custodian's negligence, fraud, bad faith, wilful default or recklessness in the performance of its duties under the Custodian Agreement.
+Under the Act and the Depositary Agreement the Depositary must exercise due care and diligence in the discharge of its duties and shall be liable to the Company and the Shareholders for any loss arising from the Depositary's negligence or its intentional failure to properly fulfil its obligations pursuant to the AIFMD.
+The Depositary shall not be liable to the Company or any other person if it can prove that the loss of financial instruments held in custody has arisen as a result of an external event beyond its reasonable control, the consequences of which would have been unavoidable despite all reasonable efforts to the contrary pursuant to the AIFMD.
+In order to discharge this liability and its responsibility in respect of third parties, the Depositary must exercise care and diligence in choosing and appointing a third party as safekeeping agent so as to ensure that the third party has and maintains the expertise, competence and standing appropriate to discharge the responsibilities concerned.
+The Depositary must maintain an appropriate level of supervision over the safekeeping agent and make appropriate enquiries from time to time to confirm that the obligations of the agent continue to be competently discharged.
+The Depositary may, with the prior written consent of the Company, discharge itself of liability in certain circumstances as provided in the Depositary Agreement.
+The Depositary has not currently contractually discharged itself of liability in accordance with the AIFM Regulations.
+The AIFM will inform investors before they invest in the Company of any arrangement made by the Depositary to contractually discharge itself of any liability.
+The AIFM will also inform Shareholders of any changes with respect to the Depositary's liability without delay.
+The Company has agreed under the Depositary Agreement to hold harmless and indemnify the Depositary against all loss, liability, claims and demands arising from the communication of proper instructions reasonably and in good faith by fax, orally or by any other means of communication, including any failure to confirm the oral instructions received or for any failure of the confirmation to conform with the said oral instructions.
+The Company and the Subsidiaries have undertaken to hold harmless and indemnify the Depositary against all actions. proceedings and claims (including claims of any person purporting to be the beneficial owner of any part of the relevant assets) and against all costs, demands and expenses (including legal and professional expenses) arising therefrom which may be brought against, suffered or incurred by the Depositary by reason of the performance of the Depositary's duties under the terms of the Depositary Agreement save where any such actions, proceedings, claims, costs, demands or expenses arise as a result of the Depositary's negligence, fraud, bad faith, wilful default or recklessness in the performance of its duties or the loss of financial instruments held in custody.
+The Depositary shall be kept indemnified by and shall be without liability to the Company for any obligations including taxes, withholding and reporting requirements, claims for exemption or refund, additions for late payment, interest, penalties and other expenses (including legal expenses) that may be assessed against the Company or the Depositary as Depositary of the Company.